hakonmh/NYT-Sentiment-Index/README.md

 ## Running the Code

-First, clone the repository and install the required packages:
+Clone the repository and install the required packages:

 ```bash
 git clone https://github.com/hakonmh/NYT-Sentiment-Index.git